Cost & fees

 UK driving theory test cost (2026)

-The UK car and motorcycle driving theory test costs £23.
-That price has been unchanged since 2009 and is identical in Great Britain (DVSA) and Northern Ireland (DVA).
-Lorry and bus theory tests are billed differently — £26 for the multiple-choice part plus £11 for the hazard perception part.
+The UK car and motorcycle driving theory test costs £23 — the figure published at gov.uk/driving-test-cost — and has been at that level for many years.
+The price is identical in Great Britain (DVSA) and Northern Ireland (DVA).
+Lorry and bus theory tests are billed differently: Driver CPC Part 1 splits into £26 for the multiple-choice part plus £11 for the hazard perception part, and Driver CPC Part 2 case studies cost £23 on top.
 Approved Driving Instructor (ADI) Part 1 is £81.

 You must give at least 3 full working days’ notice to change your test or you’ll have to pay again.
 Monday to Saturday count as working days but Sundays and public holidays do not.